 “It’s what we could find, you have to be the judge of that, his wife is on death row for drug charges, I agree to let her go if he helps us.
 Has been on our payroll for years.
 Always delivered.”

-Meng looked at the name and number, committing the information to memory.
+Meng looked at the name and number and committed the information to memory.

-Arif, Head of the coast guards patrolling the waters in between Singapore and Malaysia, briefed Meng on the establishment of a new breach point from the water’s edge.
+Arif, head of the coast guard patrolling the waters in between Singapore and Malaysia, briefed Meng about the establishment of a new breach point from the water’s edge.

 “The docks are controlled by the triads, I need you to find a possible landing spot if we need to launch a full assault.
 The roads in are a no go and we cannot fly in there.
 Coming from the docks are our best shot.”

 “I’ll see what I can do.”
-Meng said as looked at the digital display for docks taken off the satellite feed.
+Meng said as looked at the digital display of the docks taken off the satellite feed.

-The last man sitting quietly by the side is Meng’s handler, who also happens to be Ruixiang’s brother.
+The last man sitting quietly by the side was Meng’s handler, who also happened to be Ruixiang’s brother, Charles.

 “Everything you can bring will be what you can grab off the police vehicle you are in after it crashes.
 Do it fast.”

-A mad dog that hunts down his prey using whatever means necessary.
+A mad dog that hunted down its prey using whatever means necessary.

-A brutal, violent man who if not serving the force, will most likely be in jail.
+A brutal, violent man who if not serving the force, would most likely be in jail.

-His old identity has been scrubbed clean.
-If anyone looks into the database, all they will see is a hardened criminal with a rap sheet a few pages long.
-From assault, to arson, to attempted murder and rioting, Meng has all of them.
+His old identity had been scrubbed clean.
+If anyone looked into the database, all they would see was a hardened criminal with a rap sheet a few pages long.
+From assault, to arson, to attempted murder and rioting, Meng had done it all.

-Meng will be crashing a police vehicle into the very walls of the district.
-Not only that, he will be murdering the officers in the car right in front of everyone.
+The planned introduction would be a spectacular one.
+Meng would be crashing a police vehicle into the very walls of the district.
+Not only that, he would be murdering the officers in the car right in front of everyone.

 Sheer madness and chaos.

-It will offer the residents of the district a glimpse of what is about to befall their crime haven.
+It would offer the residents of the District a glimpse of what was about to befall their crime haven.

 *As story progress, more detailed maps of individual zones & connections will be released accordingly.*